 At the time of writing, it is still unclear when the UK will leave the EU and under what circumstances.
-However, the UK government has confirmed that in any eventuality EU nationals will be able to enter and remain in the UK to live and work freely during a transition period which will immediately follow the date that that the UK leaves the EU which will end on 31 December 2020.
+However, the UK government has confirmed that, in any eventuality, EU nationals will be able to enter and remain in the UK to live and work freely during a transition period which will immediately follow the date that that the UK leaves the EU which will end on 31 December 2020 at the earliest.

 In a no-deal Brexit, new arrivals from the EU who enter still be able to do so without restriction until 31 December 2020.
-However, those who wish to remain in the UK for longer than three months will be required to register online for European Temporary Leave to Remain (ETLR) will be rolled out which will grant an immigration status for three years (more details below).
+A voluntary online registration scheme called European Temporary Leave to Remain (ETLR) will be rolled out which will grant an immigration status for three years (more details below).

 EU Settlement Scheme